dotnet/AspNetCore.Docs/aspnetcore/security/authentication/configure-jwt-bearer-authentication.md

 The **Microsoft.AspNetCore.Authentication.JwtBearer** Nuget package can be used to validate the JWT bearer tokens.

-JWT bearer tokens should be validated in an API
+JWT bearer tokens should be fully validated in an API.

-*	The signature should be validated for trust and integrity.
-The token was created by the defined secure token service and the token was not tampered with.
+*	The signature should be validated for trust and integrity, i.e. the token was created by the defined secure token service and the token was not tampered with.
-*	The Issuer should be validated and should have the expected value.
+*	The Issuer claim should be validated and should have the expected value.
-*	The Audience should be validated and should have the expected value.
+*	The Audience claim should be validated and should have the expected value.
-*	Token expiration claim should be validated.
+*	The token expiration claim should be validated.
-*	Token type should be validated.
+*	The token type should be validated.
 (Required in RFC 9068, "at+jwt")

-Following claims are required for OAuth 2.0 access tokens: iss, exp, aud, sub, client_id, iat, jti
+The following claims are required for OAuth 2.0 access tokens: iss, exp, aud, sub, client_id, iat, jti.

 If any of these claims or values are incorrect, the API should return a 401 response.